Deliver strategic initiatives

 Swarmia - Listing initiatives

-The initiatives listing view allows for a top-level overview of all ongoing initiatives within the organization.
+The initiatives overview gives a high-level view of all ongoing initiatives within the organization.
 From here, you can dive deep into initiatives that need steering.

 For each initiative following attributes are displayed: